CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 With our `Filter` interface, any usages of its implementing classes can be replaced with each other without changing functionality since they all implement the same interface methods.
 Other than this, we don't have many usages of inheritance in our program.
 The Liskov Substitution Principle isn't demonstrated very strongly as a result.
 In order to strengthen how we demonstrate this principle, we can design a superclass in the future that can be replaced by its subclasses without altering the functionality of the program.

+We also make use of the Liskov substitution principle to simplify importing pre-existing files, by using an `Importer` object, which is initialized to a `ICSImporter` or `CSVImporter`, both of which are it's subclasses, depending on what type of file we want to import.
+Since `Importer` is the superclass, it is substitutable by `ICSImporter` and `CSVImporter`.

 ### Interface segregation principle

 The Interface Segregation principle is demonstrated by the `Filter` interface and all of the filter classes that implement this interface.
 All of the fiters implement the `checkSchedule()` interface method which takes in a schedule object.
 All of our filter classes need to extract relevant information from a given schedule to see if it meets the criteria or not.
 There are no cases where a filter does not implement this method, hence satisfying the Interface Segregation Principle.